 ➡ Please leave a comment below to join the conversation, and thank you for reading!

 There is no need to back down from the fact that backlinks are one of Google’s top three ranking factors, and that they are unlikely to change anytime soon.

-This means that many marketers and business owners are thinking about how to get backlinks to their site.
-Links from one website to another are viewed as a vote of confidence, trust and authority.
+This means that many marketers and business owners are thinking about how to get backlinks to their sites.
+Links from one website to another are viewed as a vote of confidence, trust, and authority.

 This increased authority could mean higher rankings on the SERPs, giving your site more visibility and more organic traffic.
 That said, not all links are viewed the same by Google, and the wrong type (toxic links) can do more harm than good to your rankings.

 When thinking about ways to get backlinks, many often start by thinking about big and complicated tactics.
 But one of the most effective ways to build links is with resource link building.